 Not all cockroaches in Florida can fly, even though most adult cockroaches have wings.
 For instance, while the German cockroach has wings, it rarely flies.
 On the other hand, Oriental and Florida woods cockroaches cannot fly at all.
 However, some species, such as the American cockroach, Asian cockroach, Australian cockroach, and Smokybrown cockroach, can glide or fly under specific conditions.
 This guide focuses on the species of flying cockroaches commonly found in Florida, their unique traits, and how to identify them.

-American cockroaches thrive in damp, shady outdoor environments like mulch, wood piles, debris piles, and beneath shingles.
-However, they are also drawn indoors to warm and humid spaces such as basements, attics, crawl spaces, kitchens, and bathrooms.
-These roaches are especially attracted to steam tunnels and boiler rooms, making them a nuisance in both homes and commercial properties.
+Behavior and Habitat American cockroaches thrive in damp, shady outdoor environments such as mulch beds, wood piles, debris piles, and beneath shingles.
+Indoors, palmetto bugs are drawn to warm, humid spaces like basements, attics, crawl spaces, kitchens, and bathrooms.
+They are especially common near steam tunnels and boiler rooms, making them a nuisance in both homes and commercial properties.

 Asian Cockroach